ACN Peace Scholars

 The purpose of the Ashland Center for Nonviolence Peace Scholar Program is to enrich a student’s knowledge of nonviolence, skills for leadership and opportunities for peace-related experiences.
 It empowers self-motivated learners to pursue their interests, develop their understanding and skills and translate their passions into meaningful action.

-Students in the ACN Peace Scholars Program each receive a $1,000 renewable, merit-based scholarship per year.
-Scholars may be in any major course of study at Ashland University, but are required to pursue a minor in ethics or conflict resolution, which each consist of five courses.
+Students in the ACN Peace Scholar Program are required to pursue a minor in ethics or conflict resolution, which each consist of five courses.
 Scholars receive individualized academic advising and VIP engagements with ACN speakers on a variety of topics related to nonviolence.
+Eligible students can apply for the Peace Scholar Program in the application status portal.

 Image